browserify-search/www/README.md

 This project implements a search engine interface reminiscent of the early Google search engine.
 For more on how browserify search works behind the scenes, [read this](https://github.com/browserify-search/scripts).
 There's also a REST API, as described in the next section.

+## Query Syntax

+Other than basic search terms, there are a few special syntaxes you can use to control the search results returned.

+* `"<multi-word phrase>"` - you can surround a multi-word phrase with double-quotes to require the those words in that exact order in the results.
+Ex: `"functional programming" javascript`, `simulate "dom events"`.
+* `author:<author name>` - you can filter the results to only those by a particular author.
+Ex: `dom author:substack`.
+* `github-owner:<github owner>` - you can filter the results to only those owned by a particular github account or organization.
+Ex: `dom github-owner:component`.

 ## API - `GET /api/search`

 Query parameters: